Margin Fees on IBKR

 It is important to remember that we can avoid paying interest payments if we keep a USD balance for trading.
 However, we will expose ourselves to the currency risk by doing so.
 During the trading period, the CZK might appreciate against the USD, and we will realize an exchange loss when exchanging USD back to CZK, even though the trading itself was profitable.
 The currency risk is always present when trading US stocks because we generate all profits and losses in USD.
 We materialize the currency risk when exchanging these profits into our preferred currency.
 Keeping our balance in CZK reduces the extent of the currency risk, but at the same time, it makes us borrow USD.

 We shall decide what currency we will maintain on our account before implementing the strategy.
 Those who expect the CZK to appreciate against the USD will choose CZK and vice versa.
 When choosing the currency, we should also consider the interest payments we will be subject to if we maintain our account in a different currency than US dollars.
 In the presented example, with an account maintaining a CZK balance, the interest paid was around 0.5% of our initial investment.
 That is USD 50 paid annually.
 It is up to everyone to assess the potential benefits and risks that each option has.

-The calculations of the interest payments on the margin account mentioned in the article are valid for a specific strategy S&P 100 Balanced Strategy and broker Interactive Brokers.
+The calculations of the interest payments/margin fees on the margin account mentioned in the article are valid for a specific strategy S&P 100 Hedged Strategy and broker Interactive Brokers.